aleksei-berezkin/typique/README.md

 - **Vue:** `.vue` files are supported when your IDE uses the official [Vue TypeScript plugin](https://github.com/vuejs/language-tools/tree/master/packages/typescript-plugin) (this is the default in VS Code).
   <details>
     <summary>How does it work?</summary>
-    The Vue TypeScript plugin intercepts file-open requests and transpiles `.vue` files into plain TypeScript syntax.
-This allows TypeScript — and custom plugins like Typique — to operate on them as if they were regular `.ts` files.
+    The Vue TypeScript plugin intercepts file-open requests and transpiles <code>.vue</code> files into plain TypeScript syntax.
+This allows TypeScript — and custom plugins like Typique — to operate on them as if they were regular <code>.ts</code> files.
   </details>
 - **Not supported:** `.svelte` and `.js` files.
 Styles can still be defined in TypeScript and imported from there.